 The Board of Trustees requires an annual audit of the financial statements of the System by independent, certified public accountants.
 The accounting firm of KPMG LLP was selected by the Board.
-The independent auditors' report on the statement of fiduciary net position and the related statement of changes in fiduciary net position is included in the Financial Section of this report.
+The independent auditors'

+report on the fiduciary activities and the related proprietary activity is included in the Financial Section of this report.